Ed Hardin: Thinking of wisteria and birds, not Woods and birdies

 This is when it really sinks in that everything is altered.
 The tradition like no other is like no other year.

-I have a hat from the 2017 Par Three Contest at Augusta, a contest that never happened.
+I have a hat from the 2017 Par-3 Contest at Augusta, a contest that never happened.
 Other than the three years in World War II, that was the only time in Masters history that an event had been canceled.

 We won’t know until later in the year whether this year’s tournament will be played on its “intended” date in November.
 Having never seen Augusta National in the fall, it would be the most-anticipated Masters in years.
 Maybe ever.